A McEliece cryptosystem using permutation codes: Permutation error-correcting codes

 \end{theorem} \begin{proof} For a proof, we refer to Bailey~\cite[Section 6.7]{bailey_thesis}.
-It is a farily simple counting argument using these definitions described above. \end{proof} We ran some simulations to find the proportion of error patterns which can be corrected for the case $m=5$, in which case the minimal degree is $5$ and has correction capacity $2$.
+It is a simple counting argument using definitions described above. \end{proof} We ran simulations to find the proportion of error patterns which can be corrected for the case $m=5$.
+In this case, the minimal degree is $5$ and has correction capacity $2$.
 In practice a much larger number of errors can be corrected, with a high probability of success.

-Using a computer program, we calculate the value of $E_{n,r}(k)$ for different values of $k$, and calculate the value of $\frac{E_{n,r}(k)}{mn}$ to obtain the probability that the alternate decoding algorithm succeeds.
-We plot this for $n=100$:
+Using a computer program, we calculate the value of $E_{n,r}(k)$ for different values of $k$ and calculate the value of $\frac{E_{n,r}(k)}{mn}$ to obtain the probability that the alternate decoding algorithm succeeds.
+We plot this for $n=100$ in Figure~\ref{probdecod}.

-We can deduce from the data the algorithm can decode $95$ percent of error patterns of length up to $19$, $90$ percent of error patterns of length up to $24$, $80$ percent of error patterns of length up to $31$, and $50$ percent of error patterns of length up to $46$.
+We can deduce from the data that the algorithm can decode $95$ percent of error patterns of length up to $19$, $90$ percent of error patterns of length up to $24$, $80$ percent of error patterns of length up to $31$ and $50$ percent of error patterns of length up to $46$.

 Interestingly, with the probability of success fixed, the number of errors which can be corrected increases with $n$.
-This is despite the minimal degree (and hence the correction capacity) remaining the same.
-We plot the number of errors which can be plotted with $95$ percent probability of success, with respect to $n$, both in terms of absolute number of errors which can be corrected and in terms of the \emph{error rate}, which is the ratio of the error induced to the degree of the permutation group.
+This is despite the minimal degree (correction capacity) remaining the same.
+We plot the number of errors which can be plotted with $95$ percent probability of success with respect to $n$, both in terms of absolute number of errors which can be corrected and in terms of the \emph{error rate}, which is the ratio of the error induced to the degree of the permutation group.
 Unlike the correction capacity which increases with $n$, the error rate seems to decrease slightly as $n$ increases.